 While it is still early in our understanding of the complexity of the gut and the bacteria that we and our dogs are made from, recently you may have heard about ‘resistant starches’.

 This gets very complicated very quickly so in the interests of brevity and sanity (mine)…one of the easiest ways to have resistant starch in the diet is with potato, pasta or rice:

-When cooked and cooled, potato, rice and pasta become 50% resistant starch.
-This means half the starch is not digested in the small intestine and is sent off to the colon (bowel) for a work over.
+When cooked and cooled, potato, rice, and pasta become 50% resistant starch.
+This means half the starch is not digested in the small intestine and is sent off to the colon (bowel) for a workover.
 The bacteria there love it and thrive.
-These bacteria then create butyrate which in turn creates short chain fatty acids (SCFA) and that is very good news because SCFA are anti-inflammatory and not just in the bowel.
+These bacteria then create butyrate which in turn creates short-chain fatty acids (SCFA) and that is very good news because SCFA is anti-inflammatory and not just in the bowel.